sinemgetir/state-elimination-mt/README.md

-# state-elimination-mt
+# State Elimination as Model Transformation Problem
 created for TCC 2017

-State Elimination as Model Transformation Problem

 Required resources are included in two separate projects.